 “Ora ora!”
 Nemo waved his hands.
 The crowd turned to him.
 He pointed skyward and the crowd squinted at the sun.
 Nemo whistled like a falling object as he pointed to Nakayama.
 Then Nemo mimed shaking hands.

-Nakayama showed Nemo the trees she had cut from the clearing.
-She flattened her wings into scoops to carve logs into rough canoes.
+Nakayama showed Nemo the trees she’d cut from the clearing.
+She flattened her wings into scoops and carved logs into rough canoes.
 She made oars from branches.

 Nemo didn’t understand, so Nakayama pushed the canoe down the slope and it splashed into the ocean.
 “Ahh!”
 Nemo understood.
 He chased the canoe and called for others to follow.
 “Ora ora ora!”

 Nakayama carved canoes so quickly there was always a boat voyaging from the fruity island to the mountainous one.
 Nemo stood cape-side to welcome each load of islanders to the coast.

 This island had no fruit-trees, but birds larger than ostriches lounged on the beach laying eggs which islanders cracked open to drink.

 Nemo turned.
 Three of his children approached, panting with their hands on their knees.
 “Oran dora,” greeted Nemo.

 “Nemo,” they urged.
 They led him a mile up the island to point at a pine’s branches.
 They cupped their hands around their ears to tell him to listen.

 Nemo heard a creature in the canopy.
 “Aaaugh, how does she land?
 This was an awful idea.”
 Now Nemo clearly saw what looked like a hanging vine.
 It was four feet long and the width of his arm.
 In fact, it seemed to be an arm with two double-jointed elbows.
 Its fingers clutched a branch.